 (Actually, every cannabinoid deserves greater attention and further research but rather than rant over matters beyond our control, let’s instead gain a greater appreciation for CBG thanks to the studies performed so far.)

 First off, a short history of CBG… this cannabinoid is available in abundance during its seedling and early growth stages.
 It makes its first appearance in the form of cannabigerolic acid (aka CBGa… CBG is the nonacidic version CBGa, to which it is converted by the influences of time and/or heat, a process more popularly referred to as decarboxylation).
-Even CBGa has its useful benefits (including analgesic, antibacterial, anti-inflammatory, and anti-proliferative properties) but since most consumers look to CBG for the most varied possible benefits, this is the compound more commonly available on the marketplace.
+Even CBGa has its useful benefits (including analgesic, antibacterial, soothing, and anti-proliferative properties) but since most consumers look to CBG for the most varied possible benefits, this is the compound more commonly available on the marketplace.
 Accordingly, this Cannabinoid Chat will focus on the powers and strengths of CBG.

 Over the past few years, awareness of and interest in CBG products has exploded across the marketplace.
 At Fern Valley Farms, we too are excited about the potential benefits that can be experienced through the regular use of CBG, which is why we already have a broad and varied collection of quality CBG products, including: